DianabasiRobinson/School_District_Analysis/README.md

 # SCHOOL DISTRICT ANALYSIS

 ## PROJECT OVERVIEW
-This project involves a standardized test data for the analysis of the student's tests scores, student's funding, school types and the school sizes to provides insights to the school board on strategic decisions regarding the school budgets and priorities. key THS - thomas high school
+This project involves a standardized test data for the analysis of the student's tests scores, student's funding, school types and the school sizes from all the schools in the city district to provides insights to the school board on strategic decisions regarding the school budgets and priorities.
-The school board has notified Maria and her supervisor that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
-Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and have turned to Maria for help.
-She has asked you to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
-Once you’ve replaced the math and reading scores, Maria would like you to repeat the school district analysis that you did in this module and write up a report to describe how these changes affected the overall analysis.
+After we finished our first findings, we removed and replaced the 9th grade test scores from Thomas High School(THS) because of an issue involving academic integrity.
+We then perform the same analyses on the new data with the Thomas High 9th grade scores removed to see if there was any impact.

 ## RESULTS
 ###  How is the district summary affected?